exjjyf/vim-config/README.md

 # vim-config
 my vimrc file

+2018-2-6
+NOTICE:
+	change something to help use in new system

 2017-01-31
 NOTICE:
-	ADD install.py for easily to use vim for new machine
+	ADD install.sh for easily to use vim for new machine

 2016-11-06
 NOTICE: